 - If you change jobs you may have to make the payments to the FLSDU yourself until a new IWO is setup with your new employer.

-- If your pay is erratic or if you sometimes do not get a check (for example if you don’t work full time, go on leave/vacation, or are on commission), you are still responsible for making court ordered payments even if they are not being withheld from a paycheck.
+- If your pay is erratic or if you sometimes do not get a check (for example if you don’t work full time, go on leave/vacation, or are on commission), you may be still responsible for making court ordered payments even if they are not being withheld from a paycheck.
 Be sure to keep up with your payments.
+Speak to an attorney if you are not sure.

 - Be aware it can take several weeks for an IWO to be implemented and payments withheld from your check.
 Speak to your employer and verify when deductions will begin to be withheld from your check.
-You are usually responsible to ensure all payments get made to the FLSDU even if they are not being withheld from your paycheck (see next section for more details about this).
+You are usually responsible to ensure all payments get made to the FLSDU even if they are not being withheld from your paycheck.

-- If your payment is due based on your payroll cycle or if your pay cycle changes (either because you change jobs or your employer changes the way you are paid), you may need to contact the Clerk of Court to have your support obligation changed in their computer (depends upon what your final judgment says).
+- If your payment is due based on your payroll cycle or if your pay cycle changes (either because you change jobs or your employer changes the way you are paid), the Clerk Of Court will not automatically know this.
+Therefore, you may need to notify the Clerk of Court of payroll cycle changes.

 Monitor The IWO Termination Date Closely

 When you reach the period when payments are supposed to terminate, be very careful not to over pay.
-Confirm with the Clerk Of Court to confirm your current balance.
+Confirm your balance with the Clerk Of Court.
 Contact your payroll department in advance to ensure they are aware payments are terminating and understand when the last payment will be made.
-Double check with the Clerk Of Court that it is correct with their records.
-It can be difficult, or impractical, to get refunds for over payments (paying too much) so make sure termination of payments is done at the correct time.
+Speak to an attorney as soon as you become aware if you may end with an overpayment.
+It can be difficult, or impractical, to get refunds for overpayments (paying too much) so make sure termination of payments is done at the correct time.